th3james/BackboneDiorama/README.md

     sudo npm install -g

 This will install the diorama command onto your system.
-On my node setup, this wasn't added to my PATH correct, so check the output for a line like:
+On my node setup, this wasn't added to my PATH correctly, so check the output for a line like:

     npm info linkStuff backbone-diorama@0.0.1